dart-lang/site-www/src/content/tools/pub/cmd/pub-upgrade.md

 Dependencies upgraded!
 ```

-Usually, no other dependencies are updated; they stay at the
+Usually, no other dependencies are upgraded; they stay at the
 versions that are locked in the lockfile.
 However, if the requested upgrades
 cause incompatibilities with these locked versions, they are selectively
 unlocked until a compatible set of versions is found.